Walid Smichet

-Walid Smichet (born 17 August 1979 in Tunisia) is a professional boxer based in Montreal, Quebec, Canada, who is known as "Tempete de Sable" ("The Sand Storm"), Walid fought in the middleweight division and was renowned as a devastating puncher with both hands.
+Walid Smichet, born on 17 August 1979, is a professional boxer based in Montreal, Quebec, Canada.
+Known by the nickname "Tempete de Sable" ("The Sand Storm"), Smichet competed in the middleweight division.
+He gained recognition for his punching power in both hands.

-Smichet is a former Canadian middleweight title holder and IBF International middleweight title contender.
+Smichet has been the Canadian middleweight champion and also contended for the IBF International middleweight title.

 Background

-Smichet was born in Tunisia although he has had all of his professional fights in Canada.
+Smichet was born in Tunisia although he fought all of his professional fights in Canada.

 Career

 Amateur career

 Walid Smichet boxed as an amateur from the age of nine.
-He was the Tunisian national champion for five years from 1994 to 1999 and represented Tunisia at the 2001 Francophone Games.
+He was the Tunisian national champion for five years, from 1994 to 1999, and represented Tunisia at the 2001 Francophone Games.

 Professional debut

-Smichet remained in Canada after the Francophone Games and turned professional in July 2002, winning his first fight on points against Martin Desjardins at the Pierre-Charbonneau Centre, Montreal.
-Smichet lost and drew his next two fights both on points decisions but then won 13 of his subsequent 14 fights with the other fight being a draw.
-In that run of fights Smichet knocked out 10 of his 14 opponents including a KO victory over Ferenc Lankonde whom he had previously drawn with in his third pro fight.
+After remaining in Canada post the Francophone Games, Walid Smichet embarked on his professional boxing career in July 2002.
+His debut match, which took place at the Pierre-Charbonneau Centre in Montreal, resulted in a victory on points against Martin Desjardins.
+Following this, Smichet experienced mixed results in his next two bouts, recording a loss and a draw, both determined by points.

+However, Smichet's subsequent career trajectory showed a notable upswing.
+Out of his next 14 fights, he secured victories in 13, with one ending in a draw.
+Notably, his punching prowess was evident as he achieved knockouts in 10 of these bouts.

 Donny McCrary fight

-Following this four year unbeaten stretch Walid Smichet then faced Donny McCrary, star of the reality TV boxing show The Contender, at the Montreal Casino, in February 2006.
+Following this four-year unbeaten stretch, Walid Smichet then faced Donny McCrary, star of the reality TV boxing show The Contender, at the Montreal Casino, in February 2006.

-McCrary landed stromg punches throughout, notably in the second round.
+McCrary landed strong punches throughout, notably in the second round.
 However, Smichet waved McCrary forward dismissively and then streamed forward, and towards the later rounds outworked McCrary.

 The fight was over after eight rounds and was scored a draw with one judge each giving the decision to either fighter and the other judging it a draw.

 Canadian middleweight title

 Smichet's most high-profile fight came when he fought for his first title belt against Matt O'Brien.
 They faced each other for the Canadian middleweight interim title in March 2007 again at the Montreal Casino.

-O'Brien, who was undefeated in his professional career with a record of 17 straight wins, fought well and was ahead on the judges scorecards when with less than half a minute remaining in the bout he was caught with a right hand from Smichet and knocked clean out.
+O'Brien, who was undefeated in his professional career with a record of 17 straight wins, fought well and was ahead on the judges scorecards when with less than half a minute remaining in the bout he was caught with a right-hand from Smichet and knocked clean out.

 Smichet was then handed the full title after Byron Mackie failed to defend his belt against him.